MayarAlaa/MyCodingJournal/README.md

 # 12/9/2019

 Today was the first time for me integrating work done by the front-end team with my work.
 I created the controller and the view class and took from them the html,css and JavaScript.
-I also learned a way to approximate decimal numbers by using Cast As Decimal rather than Round function which didn't work with me.
+In MSSQL I learned a way to approximate decimal numbers by using Cast As Decimal rather than Round function which didn't work with me.
 I also revisited the topic of time out and ISS recycle.

 # 11/9/2019